Clematis 'Ernest Markham' (LL)

 clematis 'Ernest Markham'

-'Ernest Markham' is a large deciduous climber.
+A large deciduous climber.
 Single flowers to 15cm in width, with six rich velvety crimson-red, overlapping sepals and buff stamens produced early to late summer or early autumn.

 Ultimate height2.5–4 metres